iBeanSoftware/iBS_LIB/UTF-8_String.md

                        ~u8char();

-        iBS::u8str  // u8str replaces std::string as a vector of u8char, but matains compatabilaty with std::string.
+        iBS::u8str  // u8str replaces std::string as a vector of u8char,
+                    //but matains compatabilaty with std::string.

         iBS::u8text  // u8text is a vector of u8str.
-A vector of strings that can represent a file, a note, a record or anything else that your could think of.
+                     //A vector of strings that can represent a file, a note, a record
+                     //or anything else that your could think of.

         iBS::u8record // still needs improvements